 Animal Care Volunteers enjoy the satisfaction of contributing to the rehabilitation and release of marine mammal species back to their ocean home.

 Attend an Introduction Meeting for New Volunteers.
-Click here to find out when the next one is offered.

-- Commit to one day or night shift a week for a minimum of six months.
+- Commit to the same day or night shift a week for a minimum of six months.

 There are two different types of Animal Care Crews:

 A year round Topside Animal Care Crew which takes care of the majority of our patients.
 These patients include California Sea Lions, Elephant Seals, Northern Fur Seals, Guadalupe Fur Seals, and all other marine mammal patients.

 A seasonal Harbor Seal Crew, which cares solely for harbor seal pups from about mid-February through the end of July.

 The first step to becoming a volunteer is to attend a new volunteer Introduction Meeting.